 |Deletions are marked like this.||Additions are marked like this.|

 Launchpad supports hosting Git repositories.
-This is distinct from the code import facility that Launchpad has included for many years; it is now possible to host Git repositories on Launchpad directly.
+This is distinct from the code import facility that Launchpad has included for many years; it will shortly be possible to host Git repositories on Launchpad directly.

 Git repositories use a somewhat different model from Bazaar branches: operations such as cloning happen at the level of a repository, but it is common for a single repository to contain many branches.
 This means that the Launchpad interface needs to be laid out somewhat differently to support that.

 As of May 2015, a reasonably complete basic version of Git hosting support is live on Launchpad production.
 This means that you can:

 - clone repositories over git://, SSH, or HTTPS

 - see summary information on repositories and the branches they contain in the Launchpad web UI

 - follow links from the Launchpad web UI to a full-featured code browser

 - push and clone private repositories, if you have a commercial subscription to Launchpad